GPUOpen-Effects/FEMFX/README.md

-In a separate release, we provide a plugin for Unreal Engine and a demo that demonstrates more advanced rendering of FEM objects: https://github.com/GPUOpenSoftware/UnrealEngine/tree/FEMFX-4.18
+In a separate release, we provide a plugin for Unreal Engine and a demo that demonstrates more advanced rendering of FEM objects: https://github.com/GPUOpenSoftware/UnrealEngine/tree/FEMFX-4.18 (This link will only work for those with access permissions to the UE4 repository.)

 Dependencies
 The sample code has some dependencies on external frameworks which must be